Back To Search Results

 Time sensitivity is the most limiting factor in treating stroke and IRI patients.
 Achieving optimal outcomes and enhancing patient care requires a dedicated interprofessional team effort involving neurologists, neurosurgeons, emergency physicians, critical care physicians, anesthetists, advanced care practitioners, nurses, and other healthcare professionals.[56]

 Each healthcare professional must possess specialized skills relevant to their role in managing stroke reperfusion injury.
 Physicians and advanced practitioners require expertise in diagnosing and treating stroke, including assessing reperfusion injury risk and delivering timely interventions.
-Nurses excel in patient assessment, monitoring vital signs, and providing comprehensive, compassionate care.
+Clinicians excel in patient assessment, monitoring vital signs, and providing comprehensive, compassionate care.
 Pharmacists contribute by ensuring accurate medication management, dosing, and monitoring for potential drug interactions or adverse effects.

 Collaboratively developing and implementing evidence-based protocols and care pathways is essential for optimizing IRI management.
 This involves establishing standardized protocols for administering reperfusion therapies, monitoring patients for complications, and initiating neuroprotective strategies.
 Regularly reviewing and refining protocols based on emerging research findings and clinical outcomes are critical for ensuring the most effective patient care.

 Effective communication among healthcare team members is essential for coordinating care.
 This involves clear and concise communication of patient information, treatment plans, and updates on patient status.
 Regular interdisciplinary team meetings facilitate collaborative decision-making, problem-solving, and addressing any concerns or challenges in stroke reperfusion injury management.
-This includes facilitating rapid transfer to stroke centers equipped to deliver reperfusion therapies, ensuring timely administration of treatment, and coordinating post-acute care and rehabilitation services.
+This includes facilitating rapid transfer to stroke centers equipped to deliver reperfusion therapies, ensuring timely treatment administration, and coordinating post-acute care and rehabilitation services.
 Care coordination also involves liaising with community resources and support services to address patients' psychosocial and long-term care needs.

 Media